 Author: Amitav Acharya, American University

-Amitav Acharya is the UNESCO chair in Transnational Challenges and Governance and professor of international relations at the School of International Service, American University, Washington DC.
+Amitav Acharya is the UNESCO Chair in Transnational Challenges and Governance and Distinguished Professor of International Relations at the School of International Service, American University, Washington DC.
+He is the author of The End of American World Order (Polity, 2014).